-After Target’s credit card system was compromised late last year, Target shoppers and non-shoppers alike felt a shudder of vulnerability.
+After Target’s credit card system was compromised in late 2013, Target shoppers and non-shoppers alike felt a shudder of vulnerability.
 Not only was the scale of the credit card data theft enormous, but it was yet another major data breach at a seemingly solid, reputable company.
 There is a sense that this kind of hacking might happen again and again – almost anytime, anywhere.

 The article reiterated that there are already some very helpful safeguards in place to protect against credit card fraud, like the federal regulation that limits your liability to $50 per account.
 Additionally, technologically advanced “chip cards,” designed to help reduce point-of-sale credit card fraud, should begin penetrating the US market soon.

 This is not to say that you shouldn’t be concerned about fraud or that all monitoring and protection services are ineffective.
 Rather, it is a reminder that these services are not the sole solution.
 In fact, there are many steps you can take on your own – most of which cost nothing – to enhance the security of your personal information and minimize the potential for identity theft.

 - Receive all sensitive data via online secure sites (e.g. bills, financial information, etc.) rather than via the U.S.Postal Service.
 Truepoint’s Client Portal provides the ease of securely viewing financial data and transferring documents between you and your Truepoint team.

 - Don’t send account numbers, user names or passwords in unencrypted messages.
 Use the phone to deliver passwords.
 Or at least deliver login credentials in separate messages.